5:00 PM – 5:30 PM

 Breakout 2: High-Risk, High-Reward: Mastering the Art of Onboarding and Oversight

-Tony Repanich, President & CEO, Shield Compliance, LLC
+Tony Repanich, President & CEO, Shield Compliance

 Onboarding and managing ongoing due diligence for high-risk customers, such as cannabis operators, money services businesses and digital asset providers, can provide operational challenges for financial institutions.
 This session explores strategies to reduce friction during account setup and build scalable compliance programs that improve efficiency, manage regulatory expectations and enable profitability.